 Despite having a similar number of labels overall, there are significant label count variations between the maps at many zoom-levels.
 And the zoom with the most labels is noticeably later on Google than on Apple.

-The large variations in label counts at many zooms are the result of prioritization differences between the two maps: Google labels roads more often and for more zooms than anything else on its maps.
+Google labels roads more often and for more zooms than anything else on its maps.
 Apple labels cities more often and for more zooms than anything else.

 At the most zoomed in and zoomed out zoom-levels, Google Maps is more detailed than Apple Maps.